 19:00 Dinner at Kilcamb Lodge: Around a 15-minute walk from your cedar lodge, Kilcamb Lodge is an award-winning restaurant and hotel that sits on the edge of the loch.
 They specialise in local Scottish Seafood, meat and game.

+It’s one of the best spots to include on your Scottish Highlands trip itinerary, after a long day of exploring.
 You’ll have a truly authentic taste of the highlands in one gorgeous restaurant we visited.
-It really is amazing.
+It is amazing.
 The postcode for your GPS is PH36 4HY.

 22:00 Sleep: Catch some well-earned rest.